Pivot Chart in Blazor Pivot Table Component

 Multiple Axis

-User can draw the pivot chart with multiple value fields by setting the property EnableMultipleAxis in PivotChartSettings class as true.
-In the following code sample, the pivot chart will be drawn with both value fields Sold and Amount available in the PivotViewDataSourceSettings.
+The pivot chart can be drawn with multiple value fields by setting the EnableMultipleAxis property to true in the PivotChartSettings class.
+In the following code sample, the pivot chart displays both value fields Sold and Amount from the PivotViewDataSourceSettings.

-The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+Multiple axis support is not applicable for accumulation chart types like pie, doughnut, pyramid, and funnel.

 @using Syncfusion.Blazor.PivotView